Keeping you safe and well

 Go to the Testing for COVID 19: Early Alert Service webpage to book.

-Important: if you receive a positive test result through another route (e.g. via the national NHS service), you must report your result by using the Report a Test button on the University's COVID testing page.
+Important: if you receive a test result, positive or negative, through another route (e.g. via the national NHS service), you must report your result by using the Report a Test button on the University's COVID testing page.

 When to book a test

-You should only book a test if you have any of the primary symptoms of COVID-19 (fever, persistent cough, loss of taste or smell).
+You should only book a test if you experience any of the primary symptoms of COVID-19 (fever, persistent cough, loss of taste or smell).
+Most people with COVID-19 have at least one of these.

 3. Notify your college and department’s designated COVID-19 contacts